-- PCI Express 2.0 x16: one PCI Express 2.0 x16 connector supporting simultaneous transfer speeds up to 8 GB/s of peak bandwidth per direction and up to 16 GB/s concurrent bandwidth. - PCI Express 2.0 x8: one PCI Express 2.0 x 8 connector supporting simultaneous transfer speeds up to 4 GB/s of peak bandwidth per direction and up to 8 GB/s concurrent bandwidth. - PCI Express 2.0 x4: one PCI Express 2.0 x4 connector (implemented using a x4 physical connector capable of accepting a x16 card).
-The x4 interface supports simultaneous transfer speeds up to 500 MB/s of peak bandwidth per direction and up to 4 GB/s concurrent bandwidth. - PCI Express 2.0 x1: two PCI Express 2.0 x1 connectors.
-The x1 interface supports simultaneous transfer speeds up to 1 GB/s of peak bandwidth per direction and up to 2 GB/s concurrent bandwidth. - PCI Conventional (rev 2.3 compliant) bus: two PCI Conventional bus add-in card connectors.
+- PCI Express 2.0 x16: two PCI Express 2.0 x16 connectors supporting simultaneous transfer speeds up to 8 GB/s of peak bandwidth per direction and up to 16 GB/s concurrent bandwidth. - PCI Express 2.0 x1: three PCI Express 2.0 x1 connectors.
+The x1 interface supports simultaneous transfer speeds up to 1 GB/s of peak bandwidth per direction and up to 2 GB/s concurrent bandwidth. - Conventional PCI (rev 2.3 compliant) bus: two Conventional PCI bus add-in card connectors.

-Note the following considerations for the PCI Conventional bus connector:
+Note the following considerations for the Conventional PCI bus connector:

-- The PCI Conventional bus connectors are bus master capable. - SMBus signals are routed to the PCI Conventional bus connectors.
-This enables PCI Conventional bus add-in boards with SMBus support to access sensor data on the desktop board.
+- The Conventional PCI bus connectors are bus master capable. - SMBus signals are routed to the Conventional PCI bus connectors.
+This enables Conventional PCI bus add-in boards with SMBus support to access sensor data on the desktop board.
 The specific SMBus signals are as follows: - The SMBus clock line is connected to pin A40. - The SMBus data line is connected to pin A41.